 Have I ever mentioned how much I love this style of off-kilter, surreal, 1990s advertising?

 So yeah.
 I HAD to check this game out.
-I rented it once from the local West Coast Video shop, and then got it for Christmas.
+I rented it once or twice from the local West Coast Video shop, and then got it for Christmas.
 And I entered the Zone…

 Turn the game on, and an animatic plays.
 It’s a dark and stormy night.
 A 90s-cool character with John Lennon sunglasses, an undercut ponytail, and a sleeveless hoodie over a t-shirt is drawing comics with his pet rat hanging out on his shoulder.
 Suddenly, lightning comes inside the window and strikes the comic page being drawn.
 A hand shoots out of the comic, and Mortus, the main villain, has come to the real world!
 He throws the artist into the comic page, with the little rat following behind.
 Mortus exclaims that if the artist dies in the comic, the villain will get to remain in the real world and take that over, just as he took over the word of the comic!